Koode

-Koode is a 2018 Indian Malayalam-language psychological drama film written and directed by Anjali Menon, starring Prithviraj Sukumaran, Nazriya Nazim and Parvathy Thiruvothu.
+Koode is a 2018 Indian Malayalam-language supernatural psychological drama film written and directed by Anjali Menon, starring Prithviraj Sukumaran, Nazriya Nazim and Parvathy Thiruvothu.
 The music was released by Muzik 247.
 The film marks the 100th film of Prithviraj, Parvathy's third collaboration with Prithviraj and second collaboration with both Menon and Nazriya who made her comeback to movies after four years.
+It was the official adaptation of 2014 Marathi film Happy Journey.

 Plot

 The film opens showing Joshua working in a factory in Dubai.
 He gets an urgent phone call informing him about his sister Jenny's death.
 The movie then shifts to his landing in his hometown.
 He attends Jenny's funeral; Josh seems unperturbed even after being shown Jenny's body.

 Flashback is shown of how Josh - a 15-year-old, his father a mechanic, and his mother pregnant with his sister are preparing for Christmas festivities at home.
 At midnight mass, labor pains start and a baby girl is delivered.
 Josh names his sister Jennifer.
 The flashback shows how he adores and takes care of his baby sister.
 Jenny is diagnosed with congenital disease and is expected not to live long, depending on medicines all her life.

 The hospital expense takes a toll on the not-so-well-off family and they struggle to keep food on the table.
 With so much happening in the house, Josh is dismissed from his school as he hasn't been performing well.
 His father who is aware of his love for machines takes him to a train yard to cheer him up.

 Josh's maternal uncle offers help to take Josh to the Gulf and put him on some kind of vocation bringing some money to the household.
 The parents reluctantly agree.
 The film gently implies, without saying it, that this uncle then raped Josh, and Josh's early years overseas involved sexual labor.

 Josh discovers many creative expressions of Jenny in terms of drawing, poetry in her room.
 He is introduced to Brownie-Jenny's dog who seems to have taken a liking to Josh.
 To take a drive down the town, Josh asks his father to lend him a vehicle.
 Father shows him Jenny's ambulance van which was used for her hospital trips.
 He drives the van to a lakeside where he spends some time; he discovers that somebody is sleeping in the van's back seat.
 He finds out that it is his sister Jenny.
 He comes out of his dream at that point and goes to the van parked outside his house.
 To his surprise, he does indeed find Jenny alive inside the van talking to him.
 The girl convinces that she is indeed Jenny and he is the only person who can see/hear/talk to her.